 I am especially enthusiastic about working with undergraduate students in their first two years of college and enjoy developing library engagement, programs, and curriculum uniquely designed to support students as they navigate and find places for themselves within college and higher education environments.

 In my current work as Undergraduate Engagement Librarian I work closely with academic and student support units to develop programs and services in support of student success.
 I coordinate library instruction and develop information literacy integrated, classroom-ready materials in collaboration with general education course faculty and instructors.
 I have a strong professional background in assessment and am often involved in research and writing projects.
-My research interests include: information literacy, critical librarianship, public participation and engagement in science and scholarship, and formal and informal learning assessment.
+My research interests include: information literacy, critical pedagogy, public participation and engagement in science and scholarship, and creative and equitable assessment.

 M.A.
 Library and Information Science, University of Iowa, Iowa City, Iowa - 2011